streaming-graphs/NOUS/Mining/README.md

 # Graph Mining
-This component of the NOUS provides a distributed system for online pattern discovery in graph streams.
+This module of the NOUS provides a distributed system for online pattern discovery in graph streams.
 It combines both incremental mining and parallel mining for feasible pattern detection over graph streams.